 This page may contain affiliate links.
 If you purchase through our links, we get a small commission at no additional cost to you.
 Read the full disclosure here.

-You’ve heard about some people who call themselves “full-time bloggers” and who make tons of money while sitting on a couch, using just a laptop and their brains.
+You’ve heard about some people who call themselves “full-time bloggers” and make money online using just a laptop and internet connection.

-Now you’re asking yourself if it’s worth starting a blog or not, because you also want to grab that mythical blogging money.
+Now you’re asking yourself if it’s worth starting a blog and if that mythical blogging money actually exists.

 Your intentions are up to you.